ragaeeb/bitaboom/README.md

 # Bitaboom - A String Utilities Library

 Bitaboom is a NodeJS string utility library written in TypeScript, designed to provide a collection of helpful string manipulation functions.
-It supports the latest ESNext features and is tested using Vitest.
+It supports the latest ESNext features and is tested using Bun's test runner.

 ## Demo